cpkarma/Mass-cPanel-To-SMTP-and-Webmail-Cracker/README.md

-## Webmail & SMTP Generator from cPanel List
+## Mass cPanel To SMTP and Webmail Cracker

 🚀 Automate Webmail & SMTP Generation from a cPanel list effortlessly!

 **Requirements:**